ivw/ezmode-vscode/data/EzModeTutorial.md

 `m` / `M`: Scroll half a page down/up

 You can jump right to any character by pressing Space, then typing that character.
 To jump left, press Space twice.
+Repeat the last jump with the . key.

 ### Selecting text